dell/csm-docs/content/v3/replication/architecture/_index.md

 The PV controller is responsible for creating PV objects (representing the replicated volumes on the backend storage array) in the remote
 Kubernetes cluster.
-This controller also enables deletion of the remote PV object in case it is desired by propagating the deletion request across clusters.
+This controller also enables deletion of the remote PV object, if enabled through the storage class' `RemotePVRetentionPolicy`, by propagating the deletion request across clusters.

 Similarly, the RG controller is responsible for creating RG objects in the remote Kubernetes cluster.
 These RG objects represent the remote protection groups on the backend storage array.
-This controller can also propagate the deletion request of RG objects across clusters.
+This controller can also propagate the deletion request of RG objects across clusters, if enabled through the storage class' `RemoteRGRetentionPolicy`.

 Both the PV & RG objects in the remote cluster have extra metadata associated with them in form of annotations & labels.
 This metadata includes information about the respective objects in the source cluster.

 The PVC objects are never replicated across the clusters.
 Instead, the remote PV objects have annotations related to the source PVC objects.
-This information can be easily used to create the PVCs whenever required using `repctl` or even `kubectl`
+This information can be easily used to create the PVCs whenever required using `repctl` or `kubectl`.

 ### Supported Cluster Topologies
 Click [here](../cluster-topologies) for details for the various types of supported cluster topologies